t8ema/MLMI-Group-Project/README.md

 <br />

 # **train.py:**
 Trains the model (fully supervised, i.e. on the data that already has labels) and saves trained models in the saved_models folder.
 These models can be loaded with the model_loader script (to view results for a single image).
-Tests the model on test dataset, and stops training early if there is no improvement in the dice
+Tests the model on the specified test dataset, and stops training early if there is no improvement in the dice (patience parameter)
 <br />
 <br />

-# **model_validator.py:**
+# **validator.py:**
 Allows models to be validated by calculating an average dice value over the validation set
 <br />
 <br />